AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 rule = [domains]  "#@%#//scriptlet(" scriptletName arguments ")"
 ```

-- `scriptletName` — optional, a name of the scriptlet to except from the applying.
+- `scriptletName` — optional, a name of the scriptlet to exclude from applying.
 If not set, all scriptlets will not be applied;
 - `arguments` — optional, a list of `string` arguments to disable a particular scriptlet rule.

 For example, if you want to disable the rule